Optimization-AI/SogCLR/README.md

 **ImageNet100**

-We also used a small version of ImageNet1K for experiments, i.e., ImageNet-S is a subset with random selected 100 classes from original 1000 classes.
+We also used a small version of ImageNet1K for experiments, i.e., ImageNet-100 is a subset with random selected 100 classes from original 1000 classes.
 To contrust the dataset, please follow these steps:
 * Download the train and validation datasets from [ImageNet1K](https://image-net.org/challenges/LSVRC/2012/) website
 * Run this [script](https://raw.githubusercontent.com/soumith/imagenetloader.torch/master/valprep.sh) to create/move all validation images to each category (class) folder
 * Copy images from [train/val.txt](https://github.com/Optimization-AI/SogCLR/blob/main/dataset/ImageNet-S/train.txt) to generate ImageNet-100